Peter Davenport

 Peter Davenport (born 24 March 1961) is an English former professional footballer and manager who has managed teams in both the Welsh and English leagues.
 Born in Birkenhead, Cheshire, he won one full cap for England, against the Republic of Ireland in 1985.
 Most recently, he was assistant manager at Bradford Park Avenue.

-Early career
+Nottingham Forest

 Davenport was born in Birkenhead and was spotted by scouts from Nottingham Forest while playing for Cammell Laird in the West Cheshire league.
 Forest offered Cammell Laird a brand new football kit if they could sign Davenport, to which they reluctantly agreed.
 In the 1983–84 and 1984–85 seasons, Davenport was Forest's leading goalscorer.
 Davenport also played in the UEFA Cup semi-final clash with Anderlecht in 1984, which Forest lost 3–2 on aggregate.

 While a Forest player, Davenport won his only senior cap for England in a 2–1 friendly win over the Republic of Ireland on 26 March 1985.